If you have not yet viewed Part 1 of this two-part series, click here to read “Determining the Business Value of IT Services”.

 Oh yes, and by the way,

-- kindly define and explain each IT service,
+- kindly define and explain each available technology-based capability,

-- what is the planned capacity and utilization of services by the business community, and
+- what is their planned capacity and utilization by each business area, and

-- identify services’ business value in terms of commonly understood business language.
+- identify the business value in commonly understood business language.

-The IT organization will create operational efficiency or business growth by simplifying the value and measured utilization of technology.
-Simplifying IT goes far beyond adopting an on-demand Amazon style concept: first naming technology capabilities as services in an IT Service Catalog, and second, placing these services in a web portal for the business community to make requests – just like customers do when purchasing books from Amazon or music from iTunes.
+The IT organization can create significant operational efficiency that facilitate business growth by simplifying the value and measured use of technology.
+Simplifying IT goes far beyond adopting an on-demand Amazon style Service Catalog by first naming technology items as a service, and second, placing these services in a web portal – just like customers do when purchasing books from Amazon or music from iTunes.

-To ensure that customers receive IT capability as a valued service, the IT Service Catalog team must define these technology capabilities, measured in terms of meeting company profitability objectives via collaboration of service and business.
+To ensure that customers perceive the IT capability as a valued service, the team must bundle and define and measure technology-based items in terms of meeting company profitability objectives.
 They must also explain how they are able scale costs to match changing market pressures.

 These pressures, and others, are what drive CIOs to offer innovations to the business, powered by the convergence of previous technology capabilities, such as cloud, mobile, and on-demand services.

-So, before I provide details about how you create an IT Service Catalog, let me share some of our experiences – that is, if you are considering such a project.
+So, before I provide details about how you create an IT Services, let me share some of our experiences – that is, if you are considering such a project.

 - I recommend that you first ask and answer the following questions.

-- Your answers to these questions will better enable you to develop a clear and measurable IT Service Catalog of orderable services that includes a mature fulfillment strategy for the delivery and support of these services.
+- Your answers to these questions will better enable you to develop clear and measurable IT Services.

-To answer this question, do an in-depth review of the orderable service and the structure of the related fulfillment services necessary to achieve the business customer’s desired performance, productivity, and/or revenue objectives.
+To answer this question, do an in-depth review of technology-based capabilities used by the business and the structure of how these capabilities are fulfilled in order to achieve the business customer’s desired performance, productivity, and/or revenue objectives.